 FirstPreviousHomeNext

 Consider:

-Read HAL Fisher’s ‘last word’ on the League in Source B (he used 35 words).
+Read HAL Fisher’s ‘last word’ on the League in Source B. He used 35 words.

 Looking back through this unit, write your own ‘last word’ on the League, taking 35 words.
+Read your comment to others.

+FirstPreviousHomeNext